Do you have a complicated net worth like me? If so, it may be a good idea to look at a simple net worth.

 NET WORTH COMPOSITION ANALYSIS

 Cash flow is very strong from my online business because the cost structure is so low.
-The main struggle is figuring out how to best invest the cash flow into relatively safe investments.
 My goal for the next twelve months is to build a constant personal $100,000 cash pile for peace of mind, investment opportunities, and more debt pay down.

 After tracking my passive income streams earlier in the year, I came to the conclusion that I was severely neglecting my Lake Tahoe rental property, so I wrote a post about it to help boost its business.